maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 ```

 > **_Food for brain:_**
->
+> Ok looks like metadata can be powerful, but how do I use it in my daily work with my data and the different stages of data life cycle?
+Think of the stages mentioned in the premise and which keywords would define these correctly (e.g., date generated, equipment and software used, author, etc) Could that be the metadata for your data?
-> * You have been playing around the data object called alice.txt in the exercises so far.
-What is in this file?
-Hint: you can use command line ditor on Lisa or go to the source - https://www.gutenberg.org/cache/epub/28885/pg28885.txt
+> * You have been playing around the data object called alice.txt in the exercises so far. hello-world.txt was created by you and you know what is in it but what is in the alice.txt file?
+Hint: you can use command line editor on Lisa or go to the source - https://www.gutenberg.org/cache/epub/28885/pg28885.txt The text in here is what you see in alice.txt
 > * If you were to write a one-liner description for alice.txt what would it be?
 > * Now think about how you would split this description in useful metadata

 #### 9.1.1 Exercise

-Now that you have investigated the content of the data object alice.txt, let's assume you want to use this file for collaboration as data.
+So far, you have dealt with handling raw data at creation and storing stages on your own.
+The next natural step is to analyze the data and perhaps with your collaboration.
+In the above food for brain you investigated your data aka explored the contents of the alice.txt file.
 You may want to make its content easily accessible for your peers instead of everyone having to digging through it like you just did.
-Think separating the chapters in separate data objects, or putting the licence as a separate file, maybe a separate file to capture additional infromation (author, year of publication/revision, etc.) etc. Or you may choose to add the relevant information in some form of metadata and leave the original file as is.
+Think e.g., separating the chapters in separate data objects, or putting the licence as a separate file, maybe a separate file to capture additional infromation (author, year of publication/revision, etc.) etc. Or you may choose to add the relevant information in some form of metadata and leave the original file as is.

 - add metadata to alice.txt (think e.g., author, publication year, licence, etc.)
 - add metadata to the `aliceInWonderland` collection (maybe you separate the content in different files and now it is a collection)
-- create a new file locally (`echo "testing metadata" > lorem.txt`), upload file and add metadata in one go
+- preserve a copy of orignal alice.txt for data provenance, upload it to the above collection and add metadata in one go

 ### 9.2 Querying based on metadata

 Metadata attached to data objects and collections becomes very useful when you want to query for data.
 The `iquest` command is used to query data objects/collections.
 It uses a SQL like syntax.
 Do note that not all SQL options are available by default, **e.g.** a join is not possible.

 You can look up the available keys you can query for via: